 #3: Choose the Right Tones

-When dying your hair at home, choosing the right tones in your coloring process is essential.
+When dying your hair at home, choosing the right tones in your coloring process is essential if you want to avoid brassiness and yellow roots.
 You’ll first want to purchase a more icy toned dye.
 This will neutralize pale yellow tones and enhance the silver ones.
 Next, you’ll need to buy dye for ash blonde hair, so look for ashy or bluish tones.
 They will reduce that unwanted brassiness.

 #4: Shower Filter